On this complete guide, discover relevant information to move and live in Portugal. Taxes, best cities, politics, and day-to-day tips.

 Quality of life

-This includes the availability of essential “must-haves”, such as healthcare, safety feeling, mobility options, and basic infrastructure.
+This includes the availability of essential “must-haves”, such as healthcare, a safe feeling, mobility options, and basic infrastructure.

 For this subject, few countries are better qualified than Portugal.

-When it comes to health, Portugal has an outstanding public healthcare structure, comprising local health posts and also public and private hospitals, aimed to serve its entire population.
+When it comes to health, Portugal has an outstanding public healthcare structure, comprising local health posts and also public and private hospitals, aimed at serving its entire population.

 For this reason, Portugal was one of the few countries in which healthcare did not collapse due to the situation of Covid-19.